Avoiding Unnecessary Surgeries

 1. HAVE FAITH

-He also said that one night he got a phone call that woke him up, so he got out of bed and walked to the kitchen to answer the phone.
-But as soon as he picked up the phone and said, "Hello", he looked down and realized that he had forgotten to put his wooden leg on, and not only was he standing on one leg, but he had somehow walked all the way to the phone with only one leg!
+He also swore that one night he had gotten a phone call that woke him up, and that he got out of bed and walked to his kitchen to answer the phone, but as soon as he picked up the phone and said, "Hello", he looked down and realized that he had forgotten to put his wooden leg on.
+(Which meant that he was not only standing on one leg, but that he had somehow walked across his house with only one leg!)

-He said that as soon as he realized he didn't have his leg on and that he was doing something that was "impossible", he immediately lost his balance and fell down.
+He said that as soon as he realized he didn't have his leg on and that he was doing something that didn't believe was possible, he immediately lost his balance and fell down.

-I believe his story, and I see it as a unique reminder of the power of belief and the disempowerment of disbelief.
+I see his story as a unique reminder of the power of belief and the disempowerment of disbelief.

-We've all heard of the "placebo effect" (when those who believe they will heal are more likely to heal than those who don't believe) and virtually everyone agrees now that this is a real phenomenon.
+We've all heard of the "placebo effect" (when those who believe they will heal are more likely to heal than those who don't believe) and this is a very real phenomenon.

-If a doctor tells you that you have 6 months to live, and you believe it, it will basically be a "death sentence" for you.
-But if you believe that you will heal, it could literally save your life.
+If a doctor tells you that you have 6 months to live, and you believe it, it will basically be a "death sentence" for you, but if you believe that you can heal, that faith could literally save your life.

-Sometimes it just takes knowing that something is possible for people to believe that they can do it, and there are so many people in the world right now that the odds are very good that there are lots of other people out there who have healed naturally from whatever you are wanting to heal from and who are sharing their miraculous stories online.
+Sometimes all it takes is knowing that something is possible for people to believe that they can do it, and there are so many people in the world right now that the odds are very good that there are people who have healed naturally from whatever you are wanting to heal from and who are sharing their miraculous stories online.

 2. GET A SECOND OPINION

-Lots of people have had the experience of taking their car to a repair shop because it was making a strange sound, and being told by the mechanic that there were several things wrong with their car and that it was going to cost a fortune to fix.
+A lot of people have had the experience of taking their car to a repair shop because it was making a strange sound, and being told by the mechanic that there were several things wrong with the car and that it was going to cost them a fortune to fix.

-Most people in this situation will be too intimidated to question the advice of an expert mechanic, so they will just agree to whatever repair work they are told is necessary.
+Most people in this situation will feel too intimidated to question the advice of an expert mechanic, so they will simply agree to whatever repair work they are told is necessary.

-But some will feel skeptical enough to get a second opinion from someone else (perhaps a relative who is knowledgeable about cars) and they may then be told that the problem is nowhere near as serious as the first mechanic told them it was, and that their car can be fixed for far less money than they were originally told.
+But some will feel skeptical enough to get a second opinion from someone else (perhaps a relative who is knowledgeable about cars) and they may then be told that the problem is nowhere near as serious as the first mechanic had told them it was, and that it be fixed for far less money as well.

-Like auto mechanics, there are good and honest doctors out there, but the odds are that if go to see a doctor, you are going to be viewed as a "customer", and the goal of that doctor will be to find "something" wrong with you so that you will become a "regular customer".
+Like auto mechanics, there are some good and honest doctors out there, but the odds are that if go to see a doctor, you are going to be viewed as a "customer", and their goal will be to find "something" wrong with you so that you will become a "regular customer".

-And the more "gullible" and less knowledgeable that you appear to be about cars or health, the more likely that an unethical auto mechanic or an unethical doctor will try to talk you into having unnecessary work done.
+And the more "gullible" and less knowledgeable that you appear to be about your car or your health, the more likely that an unethical auto mechanic or doctor will try to talk you into having unnecessary work done.
 (Like getting an oil change even though it isn't necessary, or getting your wisdom teeth removed even though it isn't necessary.)

 3. TAKE GOOD CARE OF YOUR TEETH

-"Oral surgery" is something that almost 100% of us will have at least once (if not dozens of times) in our lifetime.
-So it's important to take good care of our teeth if we want to avoid this kind of surgery in the future.
+"Oral surgery" is something that almost 100% of us will have at least once in our lifetime, and that some will end up having dozens of times, so it is important to take good care of our teeth if we want to avoid this kind of surgery in the future.

-WARNING If food particles get stuck in your teeth, it will be a source of food for bacteria.
-(Which means that the bacteria in your mouth will grow and multiply.)
-After the bacteria eats and digests the food that is stuck in your teeth, they will then excrete it back out as waste that is highly acidic and that can burn holes in your teeth.
-So, please make sure that you aren't leaving any "leftovers" in your mouth for harmful bacteria.
+WARNING If food get stuck in your teeth, it will be a source of food for bacteria, which means that bacteria will grow and multiply in your mouth, and after this bacteria eats and digests the food that is stuck in your teeth, it will then excrete it back out as waste that is highly acidic and that can burn holes in your teeth, so please make sure that you aren't leaving any "leftovers" in your mouth for harmful bacteria.

-WARNING Fruit is good for you, but unripe fruit can be acidic and can burn holes in your teeth.
-So if you are eating an unripe orange that tastes sour instead of sweet, or if you are eating an unripe pineapple that is literally causing your mouth to burn, please stop eating it and make sure that you only eat ripe fruits.
+WARNING Fruit is good for you, but unripe fruit can be acidic and can burn holes in your teeth, so if you are eating an unripe orange that tastes sour instead of sweet, or if you are eating an unripe pineapple that is literally causing your mouth to burn, please stop eating it and make sure that you only eat good tasting ripe fruits.

-WARNING Many of the tools that people use to clean their teeth can actually cause tooth decay.
-(Most of the toothbrushes on the market are hard-bristled and abrasive enough that they can scrape away your tooth enamel, and even toothpaste, mouthwash, and dental floss can contain toxic ingredients.)
+WARNING Many of the tools that people use to clean their teeth can actually cause tooth decay!
+Most of the toothbrushes on the market are hard-bristled and abrasive enough that they can scrape away your tooth enamel, and toxic ingredients can be found in many brands of toothpaste, mouthwash, and even dental floss!

 As far as what tools to use, I like using a soft bristle brush, a tongue scraper, and plain floss.
 I'm also fanatic about rinsing my mouth with water after eating.
-(Even if I'm at a store and I eat one grape just to see if the grapes are sweet or not I will still want to rinse my mouth as soon as possible so I don't want to leave sticky sugary grape juice on my teeth.)
+(Even if I'm at a store and I eat one grape just to see if the grapes are sweet or not, I will still rinse my mouth out with water as soon as possible just to avoid leaving sticky grape juice on my teeth.)

-If you want strong teeth, you should be giving them regular "workouts", and I like to eat a big vegetable salad for dinner every day that is full of leafy greens and hard and crunchy vegetables like cucumbers, carrots, and celery, and I like to take the time to chew each bite of the salad until it's completely liquefied.
+If you want strong teeth, you should be give your teeth regular "workouts", and I like to eat big vegetable salads that are full of leafy greens and hard and crunchy vegetables like cucumbers, carrots, and celery, and I also like to take the time to chew each bite of the salad until the vegetables have been completely liquified or "juiced" in my mouth.

-Making sure that the food you eat is thoroughly broken down isn't just good for keeping your teeth strong, it is also good for keeping your entire body strong!
+Making sure that the food you eat is thoroughly broken down is good for keeping your teeth strong, and it is also crucial for nutrient absorption.
+(If you swallow a peanut whole without chewing it, it will come back out of you whole and with all of its internal nutrients still inside of it.)

-We have been led to believe that there are 10,000 different health problems and that they all require their own unique treatments.
+We have been led to believe that there are 10,000 different health problems and that they all require their own special treatments.

-But if a teenage boy gets a pimple on his forehead after eating some greasy foods, and an old man gets a heart attack after a lifetime of eating greasy foods, it sounds to me like they are both suffering from the exact same problem, and the only reason their problems seem so radically different is because the problem is in different phases of progression.
+But if a teenage boy gets a pimple on his forehead after eating some greasy foods, and an old man gets a heart attack after a lifetime of eating greasy foods, it seems to me like they are both suffering from the same problem, and that the only reason their problems seem so different is because the problem is in different phases of progression.

 And even if a surgeon can successfully remove something harmful from your body (like a tumor) it will almost certainly return in the future if you don't address what caused it to show up the first time.